More cookie decorating techniques? Yes! You hit the extra jackpot!

 I’ve been a calligrapher for well over 35 years but still love my projector for cookies.
 You can trace pictures with it too!
 This is a link to the cookie projector I purchased years ago.
 It has served me well.
 I would be lost without it.

-*Update: It's now been 5 years that I've been using this baby and it still amazes me.
+*Update: It's now been 6 years that I've been using this baby and it still amazes me.
+I have since upgraded to the PICO + with bluetooth.
+See my exhaustive and nonbiased professional review here: PICO Projector Review

 Example of decorating technique using a PICO projector.
 Be a We Cookier to learn more! https://www.wecookiers.com/